Ben8t/football-analytics/readme.md

 # FootScrapeViz repository

 This repository consist of data-visualization and some R scripts on football data.
-Most of these works are developed with R, especially :
+Most of these works are developed in R, especially with :

 * dplyr
 * ggplot2